Go Tooling

 The go tool directive (added in Golang 1.24) installs and enables use of wit-bindgen-go, part of the Bytecode Alliance suite of Golang tooling.

-The internal directory will contain the generated Go code that WIT package.
+The internal directory will contain the generated Go code for that WIT package.

 $ tree internal